 Don’t delete your accounts entirely

 Although deleting your account may seem like an easy fix if you don’t want employers searching you up, this can reflect very poorly on a potential job candidate.
-Not only can deleted social media accounts still show up in Google searches, but according to a survey from Business News Daily, forty-seven percent of employers would not call a candidate for an interview if they can’t find them online.
-This can make it seem like a candidate has something to hide.
+Not only can deleted accounts still show up in Google searches, but according to a survey from Business News Daily, forty-seven percent of employers would not call a candidate for an interview if they can’t find them online.
+Deleted accounts make it appear as if a candidate has something to hide.

-If you don’t want your accounts viewed, your best bet is to make them private.
+If you don't want potential employers to view your accounts, it's best to make them private.
 An employer can still ask you to view your social media accounts, but private accounts means they can’t check up on you without your knowledge.

 Social media is powerful, and what you post online says a lot about who you are as a person.
 Make sure that when an employer sees you online, they see content that shows off your skills and makes you look like a great fit for any company.